paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-011-reorganization.md

 #### house report no. 95–595
 Section 1109 authorizes the Securities and Exchange Commission and any indenture trustee to intervene in the case at any time on any issue.
 They may raise an issue or may appear and be heard on an issue that is raised by someone else.
 The section, following current law, denies the right of appeal to the Securities and Exchange Commission.
 It does not, however, prevent the Commission from joining or participating in an appeal taken by a true party in interest.
 The Commission is merely prevented from initiating the appeal in any capacity.

+#### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–27 added subsec. (c).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–27 effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, see section 20 of Pub.
+L. 119–27, set out as an Effective Date note under [section 5901 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim), Banks and Banking.

 <a id="section-1110"></a>